How to grill the perfect steak

 Juicy tips from a SAIT chef

-Ray Bucknell, an instructor in SAIT’s Butchery and Charcuterie Management program, knows a thing or two about cooking the perfect steak — so we asked him to dissect the process.
-Follow his tips to rise to steak glory and impress your friends with your culinary prowess.
+Ray Bucknell, an instructor in SAIT’s Butchery and Charcuterie Management program, knows a thing or two about cooking the perfect steak — so we asked him to break it down.
+Follow his steps to earn an A grade when grilling your grade AAA cuts this barbecue season.

 Step 1: Take the chill off.

 “I like to take my steak out of the fridge maybe an hour before it goes on the grill, depending on thickness.
 This gives the meat a chance to warm up a little bit so you’re not shocking it as badly when it goes on the grill.
 It will cook quicker and more evenly if you’ve brought your steaks up a few degrees above fridge temperature before grilling.”

 “I’m a big fan of pre-salting my meat as well.
 I like to season it the same time I pull it from the fridge.
 Pat the meat dry with paper towel first to remove surface moisture and help it cook properly, then add your seasoning and let it sit.
 This gives the steak and salt time to do its thing through osmosis.
 You’ll end up with a piece of meat that’s seasoned throughout, rather than just crusted on top.”

 “I like to start off nice and hot on the grill, giving the steak a good sear on either side to get the classic cross-hatch look.
 Then, if it’s thicker, move it to a less hot place on the grill.
 Generally, you’ll only want to flip the steak once — but keep checking the bottom to make sure it’s browning the way you want.
 And don’t be afraid to use a temperature probe.”